 In other words - the Mobley exists primarily to keep passengers entertained with internet access while on a road trip.

-Likely because average Mobley users might only use internet in a vehicle for a few hours per week , AT&T had paired the Mobley with an incredibly affordable (just $20/month!) unlimited data offering for the first part of 2017.
-Since September 2017 however, that Connected Car Plan offering is no longer available to aftermarket devices.
-Thus the sparkle of the Mobley has dimmed significantly.
+AT&T had paired the Mobley with an incredibly affordable (just $20/month!) unlimited data offering for the first part of 2017 and then again in early 2019.
+That Connected Car Plan offer is no longer available to aftermarket devices.
+Thus, the sparkle of the Mobley has dimmed significantly.

 With a Cat 3 rating, the need to build or purchase an adapter so that you can keep the Mobley running, no 5.0GHz WiFi option, no antenna ports and a cap of 5 supported connections - this device is easily overshadowed by much more capable mobile hotspot devices offered by AT&T.